woutdenolf/wdncrunch/tools/README.rst

     git config --global core.autocrlf true
     git config --global user.signingkey YOURSUBKEYID!

-The signing key is only needed by project managers to sign tags and PyPi releases (:ref:`local-ref-signing`).
-Other contributors only need to concern themselves with pull-requests on Github (:ref:`local-ref-contribute`).
+The signing key is only needed by project managers to sign tags and PyPi releases (see `Signing`_).
+Other contributors only need to concern themselves with pull-requests on Github (see `Contribute`_).

-.. _local-ref-contribute:

 Contribute
 ----------